Kai-Liu-MSE/UQ-uMLIP/README.md

 > **K. Liu et al.**, *Heterogeneous ensemble enables a universal uncertainty metric for atomistic foundation models*,
 > **npj Computational Materials (2025)**.

-The repository consists of two main parts:
+The repository consists of three main parts:

-1. Benchmarking uncertainty metrics on the **OMat24 dataset**
+1. Benchmarking uncertainty metrics on the OMat24 dataset
-2. Application to **pure tungsten (W)** with mixed-precision ACE potentials
+2. Application to pure tungsten (W) with mixed-precision ACE potentials
+3. ACE potentials for the MoNbTaW refractory alloy system
 ---

 ## 1. Benchmarking Uncertainty \( U \) on the OMat24 Dataset